 How to Grow and Care for Aloe maculata

-Light: When growing Aloe maculata indoors, place it in a window with plenty of bright indirect sunlight.
+Light: When growing Aloe maculata indoors, place it in a window that receives plenty of bright, indirect sunlight.
 Rotate the pot once or twice a week to ensure all sides of the plant receive equal lighting.
 Outdoors, the plant prefers light shade, especially during the hottest parts of the day.

-Temperature: When temperatures shift below 50 °F (10 °C), it is time to bring this plant inside.
+Temperature: When temperatures shift below 50°F (10°C), it is time to bring this plant inside.
 It tolerates heat fairly well but will not survive a hard frost.
-Aloe maculata grows best in USDA Plant Hardiness Zones 8b to 11b, with average minimum winter temperatures ranging from 15 to 50 °F (-9.4 to 10 °C).
+Aloe maculata grows best in USDA Plant Hardiness Zones 8b to 11b, with average minimum winter temperatures ranging from 15°F to 50°F (-9.4°C to 10°C).

-Fertilizing: Although it generally does not require fertilizer, Aloe maculata will benefit from extra nutrients.
-Use a water-soluble fertilizer diluted to half the recommended strength.
+Fertilizing: Although it generally does not require fertilizer, Aloe maculata will benefit from additional nutrients.
+Use a water-soluble fertilizer diluted to half-strength.

 Repotting: Repot only as needed during spring.
 Pick a container that is one size larger and has drainage holes.